-Cumulative Impact Analysis [24 CFR 58.32]: In accordance with 24 CFR 58.32 (Aggregation), there are no cumulative impacts associated with the repair of an existing 30 feet x 20 feet storage structure and the land conditioning of approximately 5 acres for an agricultural site.
-The activities involved, such as storage restauration, infrastructure additions and land conditioning, are discrete and confined to the immediate project area.
+Cumulative Impact Analysis [24 CFR 58.32]: In accordance with 24 CFR 58.32 (Aggregation), there are no cumulative impacts associated with the construction of a new 40 feet by 70 feet storage infrastructure for an agricultural site.
+While the activities related to the storage installation are discrete and confined to the immediate project area, utility connections, including water and electrical lines, have been considered in the cumulative impact analysis and are not expected to result in significant environmental effects.
 They do not extend beyond the boundaries of the site, minimizing the potential for cumulative effects on surrounding environments.
 The project's location on an existing agricultural site suggests that the area may have already undergone land use changes and modifications.